By Christopher Brown – OCDCarCare.com

 Classifying Common Auto Detailing Paint Defects by Type

-In order to effectively discuss common auto detailing paint defects, they must first be classified by type.
+In order to effectively discuss common auto detailing paint defects, they must first be classified by their type.

 Paint Defects are classified by two types: